Mitochondrial trifunctional protein

 The three functions are 2-enoyl coenzyme A (CoA) hydratase, long-chain 3-hydroxy acyl-coenzyme A dehydrogenase and long-chain 3-ketoacyl CoA thiolase.

 Association with the electron transport chain

-Fatty acid beta-oxidation (FAO) and oxidative phosphorylation (OXPHOS) are two major metabolism pathways in the mitochondria.
-Reducing equivalents from FAO enter OXPHOS at the level of Complexes I and III.
+Fatty acid beta-oxidation (FAO) and oxidative phosphorylation (OXPHOS) are two major metabolic pathways in the mitochondria.
+Reducing equivalents from FAO enter OXPHOS at the level of complexes I and III.
 In 2010, Wang et al. discovered a functional and physical association between MTP and ETC respirasomes.
 Not only does MTP appear to be bound to Complex I, but it also appears to channel substrates between the two enzymes.
 This is especially interesting, because up until then it was unknown exactly how MTP was associated with the inner mitochondrial membrane, and this discovery may provide the explanation.

 Hormonal influences

 Recent research has revealed that MTP can be affected by various hormones, via hormone receptors located in the mitochondria.
 Chochron et al. (2012) demonstrated that thyroid hormone stimulates mitochondrial metabolism in a pathway mediated by MTP.
 Zhou et al. (2012) used 2D gel electrophoresis and mass spectrometry to identify MTP as one of the proteins that interacts with ER alpha, a receptor triggered by estrogen.